-- You will need someone to help you put the device on correctly. - First, familiarize yourself with the position of the LSO to make sure it is positioned correctly.
+- You will need someone to help you put the device on correctly. - First, familiarize yourself with the position of the TLSO to make sure you understand how to position it correctly.
 The embroidered label is on the outside of the brace that will face away from your body.
 The name will also be readable across your back.
-This is one way to tell the top from the bottom of the brace. - Second, the patient should be lying on their back on a flat surface. - Third, the helper needs to raise one of the patient's arm above their head.
+This is one way to tell the top from the bottom of the brace. - The patient should be lying on their back on a flat surface. - The helper needs to raise one of the patient's arm above their head.
 Then, log roll the patient onto their side toward their raised arm.
-Be sure the patient's hips and upper body move together without twisting. - Fourth, with the back piece in the proper position the helper should place it against the patient's back and slide one side of it under the side of the patients' body lying down. - Fifth, the helper needs to roll the patient onto their back while holding the back piece of the LSO against the patient's back.
+Be sure the patient's hips and upper body move together without twisting.

+- Then, with the back piece in the proper position the helper should place it against the patient's back and slide one side of it under the side of the patients' body lying down. - The helper needs to roll the patient onto their back while holding the back piece of the LSO against the patient's back.
 Recheck the alignment of the waist.
 Also check that the back shell is centered evenly on both sides of the patient's body.
-Reposition the brace, if necessary. - Sixth, wrap the front panels of the LSO around the patient's abdomen.
+Reposition the brace, if necessary. - Wrap the front panels of the TLSO around the patient's abdomen.
 Make sure to wrap the brace snugly.
-If the patient has a pendulous abdomen, make sure to wrap the side straps around the lower portion of it. - Seventh, tighten the straps by pulling the thumb tab straps toward the front of the patient's body.
+If the patient has a pendulous abdomen, make sure to wrap the side straps around the lower portion of it at an angle. - Tighten the straps by pulling the thumb tab straps toward the front of the patient's body.
 Once the proper amount of tension is reached, Velcro the straps into position on the larger waist band.
 Straps must be snug in order to maintain good support and restrict movement.
-Do not over tighten the brace.
+Do not over tighten the brace. - Attach the underarm control straps to the front of the brace.
+Pull, the loose ends of the underarm straps to tighten as needed.
+The straps and front pad should be secure to the patient's body.